stevenhaddox/oa-casport/README.md

-# oa-casport is a custom strategy for authentication with Casport that works with the OmniAuth gem
+# oa-casport is a custom strategy for OmniAuth authentication via Casport

 ## Examples: